Montreal Alouettes: Anthony Calvillo era (1998–2013)

 The 2011 season was another record breaking year for Anthony Calvillo, as he broke numerous records, all against the Argonauts.
 During their first meeting Calvillo broke the CFL all time touchdown passes record of 394 TD passes on a pass to Eric Deslauriers, Damon Allen was at the game at Molson Stadium and personally congratulated him on breaking his record.
 He tied Allen's record in Regina the week before with the only touchdown pass ever caught by Tim Maypray.
 During the teams' second meeting, he broke the completions record with a completion to Brandon London.
 In the teams' third meeting, Anthony Calvillo became pro football's all-time career passing yards leader, on a Jamel Richardson touchdown pass to end the third quarter.
-The play was stopped as his family joined him along with Mark Cohan for a special on field presentation and video tribute.
-NFL greats Warren Moon and Dan Marino, ESPN's Chris Berman, and Damon Allen each sent video messages congratulating him on breaking the record.
+The play was stopped as his family joined him along with Mark Cohon for a special on field presentation and video tribute.
+NFL greats Warren Moon and Dan Marino, ESPN's Chris Berman, and Damon Allen each sent video messages congratulating Calvillo on becoming the all-time career passing yards leader.
 Calvillo was presented with a special plaque, with the number 72382, the new pro football all-time yardage mark.
-The team lost an overtime thriller in the East Semi-Final at the Olympic Stadium 52–44 to the Hamilton Tiger-Cats.
+Hampered by injuries to the entire secondary, the 2011 Alouettes lost in the East Semi-Final at Olympic Stadium by a score of 52–44 to the Hamilton Tiger-Cats.

-The 2012 season was another good year for the Alouettes, but after an 11–7 season they lost the East final to the Toronto Argonauts after Brian Bratton dropped a game-tying touchdown pass from Calvillo with a minute left in the game, giving Toronto a 27–20 win.
+The 2012 season was another good year for the Alouettes; however, after an 11–7 season, they lost the East Division Final to the Toronto Argonauts after Brian Bratton dropped a game-tying touchdown pass from Calvillo with a minute left in the game, giving Toronto a 27–20 win.

-Before the 2013 season coach Marc Trestman left the Alouettes for the NFL, becoming the head coach of the Chicago Bears.
-Jim Popp went looking for a new coach, but he chose an inexperienced coach in Dan Hawkins who had no pro experience.
-After trying to change the playbook, and upsetting a lot of the players, especially Anthony Calvillo, and a dismal 2–3 record, Jim Popp fired Hawkins, and coached the team for the rest of the year.
-Calvillo was not having a great year, when he suffered a season-ending concussion in Saskatchewan on a hit by Ricky Foley.
-Jim Popp went looking for a quarterback for the future, and it looked like he found it, in Heisman Trophy winner Troy Smith.
-Both Tanner Marsh and Josh Neiswander led the Alouettes to comeback wins during the year, but when Troy Smith took over, he looked more poised and comfortable than the others.
-The team had an 8–10 record, and still made the playoffs for an 18th straight year.
-Troy Smith might have led them to a surprising playoff run, if the referees had called pass interference on a possible game winning pass to Duron Carter in the last minute of play, of the East Semi-Final against the Tiger-Cats.
+Before the 2013 season, coach Marc Trestman left the Alouettes for the NFL, becoming the head coach of the Chicago Bears.
+Dan Hawkins, who had no pro experience, was hired as head coach.
+After starting the season with a 2–3 record, Jim Popp fired Hawkins, and coached the team for the rest of the year.
+Calvillo suffered a season-ending concussion in Saskatchewan on a hit by Ricky Foley.
+Heisman Trophy winner Troy Smith, Tanner Marsh and Josh Neiswander played at quarterback for the Alouettes for the remainder of the season.
+The team had an 8–10 record, and made the playoffs for an 18th straight year.
+They lost the East Semi-Final 19-16 against the Tiger-Cats.

-Anthony Calvillo announced his retirement on January 21, after a 20-year career, including the last 16 with the Alouettes.
+Anthony Calvillo announced his retirement on January 21, 2014, after a 20-year career, including the last 16 with the Alouettes.